La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 1.2- Limited Slip Differential (LSD)

 The Limited Slip Differential (LSD) of the Ford Transit increases traction.
-If one driving wheel slips, power is transferred to the other wheel simultaneously.
-Unlike the TCS, the LSD is a mechanical device (clutch) on the differential, and it cannot be disabled (which is perfect).
+If one drive wheel slips, power is transferred to the other wheel simultaneously.
+Unlike the TCS, the LSD is a mechanical device (clutch) on the differential and cannot be disabled (which is perfect).

-This is an option that we highly recommend because it makes a huge difference!
-On a Transit without LSD, all the power is transmitted to one wheel at a time.
+It is an option we strongly recommend because it makes a huge difference!
+On a Transit without LSD, all power is transmitted to only one wheel at a time.

 1.3- 4x4